Types of procedure

 These regulations apply to all traders from EU Member States in Austria.

-The procurement procedure to be used depends, amongst other things, on the value limit under which the total volume of the contract to be awarded falls and/or how the subject of the contract is described (there are special regulations for awarding in lots).
+The choice of procurement procedure to be used depends on certain, more precisely regulated requirements.
+For example, it depends on the value limit under which the total volume of the contract to be awarded falls [Schwellenwert].
+Furthermore it depends on how the subject of the contract is described.
+There are special regulations for awarding in lots.

 The majority of contracts are awarded in the lower threshold range – a national call for tenders is generally sufficient for these contract volumes.

-- may fundamentally not be less than three undertakings,
+• may fundamentally not be less than three companies,

-- in the restricted procedure with prior notice in the upper threshold range, may not be less than five undertakings.
+• in the restricted procedure with prior notice in the upper threshold range, may not be less than five companies.

 Please note